ayushs2k1/Log-Ingestor-and-Query-Interface-Go/README.md

 - Engineered a distributed data ingestion service in Go to handle high-throughput gRPC/REST client data.
 - Published data to Kafka topics, enabling decoupled, asynchronous communication between services.
 - Leveraged Zookeeper to eliminate Single Points of Failure (SPOF) and ensure high availability performance.
-- Developed a web interface for full-text search across logs stored in Elasticsearch for real-time retrieval.
+- Ingested to a write-intensive database like InfluxDB, designed to handle large volumes of time-series data efficiently.

 ## <u> Why do we need it? </u>